nikolaybutnik/team-profile-generator/README.md

 ## Tests

-Navigate to `/lib` folder and run `npm test` from CLI.
+Run `npm test` from CLI.
 Ensure to run `npm install` before using the application to make sure Jest and all other dependencies are installed.
-The tests will be ran on the employee classes used in creation of team members.
+The tests will be ran on the employee object classes used in creation of team members.

 ## Questions